 1 of 15

 Feeling trapped on the treadmill doing the same routine every day?
 Or maybe your treadmill is just collecting dust.
 Have no fear!
 You won’t have to agonize in boredom for another hour on the treadmill.
 Amp up your tread sessions with this circuit!
 You’ll use every muscle group, and it can be done in between sprints, in the middle of your run or on it’s own.
 You’ll feel energized and finally beat the treadmill blues.
 Get ready to have some fun while toning and strengthening your entire body!

 MACHINE-OFF TREADMILL SPRINTS

 This move will push the limits of your quads and glutes, strengthening your legs while also increasing your running speed.
 This is a tough move, but you can do it!
 HOW TO DO IT: Start with your treadmill off.
-Place your hands shoulder-width apart on the front handles, lean forward and push the belt with your feet, running as fast as you can.
-Make sure the force you’re generating is speeding up the treadmill as if you were sprinting on a track.
+Place your hands shoulder-width apart on the front handles, lean forward and push the belt with your feet, running as fast as you can as if you were sprinting on a track.
+Make sure the force you’re generating is speeding up the treadmill.
 Staying on your toes, sprint for 10 seconds and rest for 30 seconds.
 Repeat for seven sets.